selmiss/MuMo/README.md

-# **MuMo: Multimodal Molecular Representation Learning via Structural Fusion and Progressive Injection (Anonymous Submission)**
+# **MuMo: Multimodal Molecular Representation Learning via Structural Fusion and Progressive Injection**

-*(Anonymous Submission for NeurIPS 2025, Paper ID: 17946)*
+*Accepted at NeurIPS 2025*

+Authors: Zihao Jing1, Yan Sun1, Yan Yi Li2, Sugitha Janarthanan2, Alana Deng1, Pingzhao Hu1,2∗

+1 Department of Computer Science, Western University, London, ON, Canada

+2 Department of Biochemistry, Western University, London, ON, Canada

+Contact: zjing29@uwo.ca, phu49@uwo.ca

-This repository contains the code, dataset, and trained models used in our research paper submitted to a leading AI conference.
-Due to the double-blind review process, all authorship details have been removed.
+This repository contains the code, dataset, and trained models accompanying our NeurIPS 2025 paper.

 **Follow the instructions below, we believe you can reproduce the whole pretrain and finetune results within 24h using 4*A100-80G GPUs.**